Soumya-Das-2006/Universe-Animation/README.md

 - Animated celestial motion 🌠
 - Custom starfield or galaxy background 🌌
-- Lightweight and responsive
+- Lightweight and responsive design
-- Works in all modern browsers
+- Compatible with all modern browsers

 ---

 ## 📸 Preview

-> Add a screenshot or GIF here if available!
+> Add a screenshot or GIF here to give users a visual preview of the animation.

 ---